dabrahams/Contracts/Contracts.md

 - Names
   - Name means something; should reflect the postcondition.
 Respect the name, or change it.
   - sort with a random comparison is not a shuffle.
 At worst, isolate it as a hack in a well-named operation.

-## How to write good contracts
+## Good contract style
 <!-- phrasing -->
 - Names
   - Think about how the API plays out at the use-site.
 Things are